Other parks in Southall

 Cranleigh Wood

-Small wood with small open green space that contains a fenced in pond
+Small wood with small open green space that contains a fenced in pond.
+There is also a playground.

 Glade Lane Canalside Park

-One of Ealing's parks with a playground, BMX track and nature conservation habitats (hay and arable meadows, pond, hedgerows).
-Turf Maze, based on a traditional Celtic design, and Skateboard ramp.
+There is a playground, BMX track and nature conservation habitats (hay and arable meadows, pond, hedgerows)

-Facilities: Playground, BMX area, five-a-side football, basketball court, Turf Maze
+Facilities: playground, BMX area, five-a-side football, basketball court, Turf Maze (based on a traditional Celtic design), skateboard ramp

 Jubilee Park